Security Policy for Special Events

 UPD Philosophy – The UPD is dedicated to providing the highest level of professional law enforcement and public safety services to our community.
 We are committed to the community’s needs and we strive to meet or exceed them.
 We do that through consultation, supervision, education, and enforcement.
 We seek and encourage a cooperative effort with our community.

 Authority – All events on the campus are governed by State Law, Florida Administrative Codes, Municipal Ordinance, University Regulations and Residence Life Policies.
 The UPD’s Police Officers are fully sworn law enforcement officers under Florida Law.
 They are responsible for enforcement of all laws and ordinances of the jurisdiction.
 They will also assist in the enforcement of University Regulations and rules to the extent allowable under Florida Law.

-The senior officer working a special event will be designated as the Officer in Charge (OIC).
+An officer working a special event will be designated as the Officer in Charge (OIC).
 They are responsible for assigning and supervising all officers and safety rangers working an event, maintaining a liaison with the sponsor or site leader, and ensuring the safety of all event attendees and the campus community.
-The senior officer is responsible to on-duty supervisors of a higher rank.
+The OIC is responsible to on-duty supervisors of a higher rank.
 If an Event Leader disagrees with the decisions or actions of the OIC they are able to resolve the matter by direct consultation with the on-duty supervisor or watch commander either by requesting them through the OIC or calling UPD at (904) 620-2800.